klivecka/API-project/README.md

 <img src="images/Screen Shot 2022-09-26 at 6.53.23 AM.png">
 <img src="images/Screen Shot 2022-09-26 at 6.53.34 AM.png">
 <img src="images/Screen Shot 2022-09-26 at 6.53.45 AM.png">

+<h2>Get Started</h2>

+If you are not logged in, click any link on the splash page.
+Then click on "Demo User" on the Login modal to use the site.
+You can only add an event to, or edit, a group that you are the organizer of (Demo User is organizer of Soccer Meetup, but you can create a new group).
+You can only delete events and groups that you are the organizer of.

 <h2>Roadmap</h2>